yj7082126/musubi-tuner/README.md

 ### Recent Updates

-- Feb XX, 2025
+- Feb 26, 2025
     - Support I2V model training with SkyReels V1.
+This feature is highly experimental.
         - Add following options for I2V training in `hv_train_network.py`. `--guidance_scale` should be set to 1.0 for I2V training.
         ```bash
         --dit_in_channels 32  --guidance_scale 1.0